|

 a precarious situation.
 What was once a happy family was now torn apart by crimes

+of the first order.
+David is a father of his children, a husband and a religio-political leader of his nation.
 David’s family life was in shambles.
 It looks like a modern day soap opera.
 This is a continual tale of mistake

 after mistake.
 Sin follows sin, wrong follows wrong, until it is virtually impossible to assign blame (wala na ituturo kon